 It is important to note that the guidelines refer to two different kinds of departure.

-The first kind involves instances in which the guidelines provide specific guidance for departure, by analogy or by other numerical or non-numerical suggestions.
-For example, the commentary to §2G1.1 (Transportation for Prostitution), recommends a downward adjustment of eight levels where commercial purpose was not involved.
+The first involves instances in which the guidelines provide specific guidance for departure by analogy or by other numerical or non-numerical suggestions.
+For example, the Commentary to §2G1.1 (Transportation for the Purpose of Prostitution or Prohibited Sexual Conduct) recommends a downward departure of eight levels where a commercial purpose was not involved.
 The Commission intends such suggestions as policy guidance for the courts.
-The Commission expects that most departures will reflect the suggestions, and that the courts of appeals may prove more likely to find departures "unreasonable" where they fall outside suggested levels.
+The Commission expects that most departures will reflect the suggestions and that the courts of appeals may prove more likely to find departures "unreasonable" where they fall outside suggested levels.

-A second kind of departure will remain unguided.
-It may rest upon grounds referred to in Chapter 5, Part K (Departures), or on grounds not mentioned in the guidelines.
-While Chapter 5, Part K lists factors that the Commission believes may constitute grounds for departure, those suggested grounds are not exhaustive.
+A second type of departure will remain unguided.
+It may rest upon grounds referred to in Chapter Five, Part K (Departures) or on grounds not mentioned in the guidelines.
+While Chapter Five, Part K lists factors that the Commission believes may constitute grounds for departure, the list is not exhaustive.
 The Commission recognizes that there may be other grounds for departure that are not mentioned; it also believes there may be cases in which a departure outside suggested levels is warranted.
-In its view, however, such cases will be highly unusual.
+In its view, however, such cases will be highly infrequent.